huss-osman/linux-fundamentals/bash-scripting/fundamentals/16-environment-and-path.md

 ---

 ## Reflection
-Understanding environment variables and PATH explained why some commands work while others fail.
+Understanding environment variables and PATH clarified how the shell locates commands and shares configuration across processes.
-By managing PATH correctly, scripts become easier to run, share, and automate across systems.
+Learning to read, export, and modify PATH made scripts easier to execute, automate, and maintain across systems.